SPECIAL TOPIC: GAMALIEL

 III.
 His Theology

-B. He was known for caring for and staying in control with the scattered Jews of the Diaspora.
+B. He was known for caring for and staying in control of the scattered Jews of the Diaspora.

 C. He was also known for his concern for the socially disenfranchised (his Takkonot often began with "for the benefit of humanity").

-D. He was Paul the Apostle's rabbinical mentor in Jerusalem (cf. Acts 22:3).
+D. He was the rabbinical mentor to Paul the Apostle in Jerusalem (cf. Acts 22:3).

-E. In Acts 5:33-39 he gives sage wisdom about how to handle the early church in Palestine.
+E. In Acts 5:34-39 he gives sage wisdom on how to handle the early church in Palestine.

 F. This rabbi was so highly thought of that at his death it was said, "When Rabban Gamaliel the elder died the glory of the Torah ceased and purity and saintliness (lit. "separation') perished (Sot.
 9:15), taken from Encyclopedia Judaica, vol. 7, p.
 296.

-G. It must be stated that Gamaliel's motivation in this case is uncertain.
+G. It must be stated that Gamaliel's motivation in Acts 5:34-39 is uncertain.
 He may have been asserting the wisdom of Pharisees against the impulsiveness of the Sadducees.
 These two powerful Jewish sects exploited each other at every opportunity!